WordPress Hosting · Independent Advice WordPress hosting service

 07Can you set up WordPress hosting on AWS or DigitalOcean directly?

-Yes.
 For clients who want full control and lower long-term cost, we set up WordPress on AWS Lightsail, DigitalOcean droplets, Linode, or Vultr instances directly.
 This avoids the managed-host markup and gives you root access.
 The tradeoff is you (or we, on a managed engagement) handle server updates, security patches, and scaling manually.
 Pricing for self-managed hosting setups starts at $1,500 for the initial configuration plus optional $300/mo ongoing management.

 Start a project